Scalable Online Exploration via Coverability: Optimizing : Efficient Planning

 The following theorem shows that \cref{alg:linf_relaxation} converges to a policy cover $p\in\Delta(\PiRNS)$ that optimizes the relaxation in \cref{eq:linf_relaxation} (up to a small $\log(\veps^{-1})$ multiplicative approximation factor) in a small number of iterations. \begin{restatable}{theorem}{linfoptimization} For any $\veps\in\brk*{0,1}$ and $h\in\brk{H}$, given a distribution $\mu$ with $\Cinf\equiv\CinfhM(\mu)$, whenever $\vepsapx\leq{}\veps\log(2\veps^{-1})$, \cref{alg:linf_relaxation} with $T=\veps^{-1}$ produces a distribution $p\in\Delta(\Pi)$ with $\abs*{\supp(p)}\leq{}\veps^{-1}$ such that

-and consequently $\CovM(p)\leq{}6\Cinf\log(2\veps^{-1})$. \end{restatable} \icml{See \cref{sec:planning_examples} for examples. \pacomment{what is this doing here?}} \cref{thm:linf_optimization} is proven using a per-state/action elliptic potential argument inspired by the coverability-based regret bounds in \cite{xie2023role}.
+and consequently $\CovM(p)\leq{}6\Cinf\log(2\veps^{-1})$. \end{restatable} \icml{See \cref{sec:planning_examples} for examples.
+Note that the algorithmic template in \cref{alg:linf_relaxation} can be applied in unknown MDPs as long as \cref{line:linf_opt} can be implemented sample-efficiently; this observation is the basis for the model-free online exploration algorithm given in \cref{sec:model_free}.} \arxiv{\cref{thm:linf_optimization} is proven using a per-state/action elliptic potential argument inspired by the coverability-based regret bounds in \cite{xie2023role}.
 Note that the iteration complexity $T$ and the support size of the resulting policy cover scale inversely with the approximation parameter $\veps$ in the objective $\muCovM(p)$\icml{, leading to a computational-statistical tradeoff.}\arxiv{, leading to a computational-statistical tradeoff. \padelete{.
-This leads to a computational-statistical tradeoff, where a tighter approximation factor (which leads to tighter sample complexity guarantees) requires more runtime and memory compared to a looser approximation.} \pacomment{kept the more condensed icml version here}}
+This leads to a computational-statistical tradeoff, where a tighter approximation factor (which leads to tighter sample complexity guarantees) requires more runtime and memory compared to a looser approximation.} \pacomment{kept the more condensed icml version here}}}

-\begin{remark} Note that while the results in this section are presented for the setting in which the underlying MDP $M$ is ``known'' to the learner (planning), the algorithmic template in \cref{alg:linf_relaxation} can be applied even when $M$ is unknown, as long as the policy optimization step in \cref{line:linf_opt} can be implemented in a sample-efficient fashion.
-This observation is the basis for the model-free exploration algorithm given in \cref{sec:model_free}. \end{remark}
+\arxiv{ \begin{remark} Note that while the results in this section are presented for the setting in which the underlying MDP $M$ is ``known'' to the learner (planning), the algorithmic template in \cref{alg:linf_relaxation} can be applied even when $M$ is unknown, as long as the policy optimization step in \cref{line:linf_opt} can be implemented in a sample-efficient fashion.
+This observation is the basis for the model-free exploration algorithm given in \cref{sec:model_free}. \end{remark} }